JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ```shell
 root [0] new TBrowser()
 ```
-If a new window is opened then you have 100% completed the ROOT installation
+If a new window is opened then you have 100% completed the ROOT installation.
 > Please note that `root [0]` indicates the line number of the ROOT command prompt in which you are writing the current ROOT bash command, therefore, from the previous line, you have to copy only `new TBrowser()` in your shell.
+> Note also that if you are running `new TBrowser()` command on Windows subsistem for Linux and it gives you and error you probably missed the final part of the [Windows subsistem for Linux ROOT installation[(https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Windows.md).